flngsquirrl/SPractice/README.md

 This is an application for you personal practice.

 ## Exercises

-There are 3 types of exercises, that define how you practice:
+There are 3 types of exercises, that define how you practice.

 - flow
 You decide when you finish and notify the app by pressing a button.